 6. Finally, you can set up the environment by:

 The easiest way of obtaining GCC if you are using Mac OS is to download the Xcode development environment.
 It is available on Apple’s website with a manual of simple instructions.
 You will be able to use the GNU Compiler for C/C++ once the Xcode is set up

 Installation on Windows

-You have to install MinGW and GNUStep Core to run Objective-C program on Windows.
+You have to install MinGW and GNUStep Core to run the Objective-C program on Windows.
 Both of these tools have a windows installer which is self-explanatory.
-You can download from: www.gnu.org/software/gnustep/windows/installer.html.
-After installation, you can use Objective-C and GNUStep by clicking to Start -> All Programs ->GNUStep -> Shell
+You can download it from www.gnu.org/software/gnustep/windows/installer.html.
+After installation, you can use Objective-C and GNUStep by clicking to Start -> All Programs -> GNUStep -> Shell

-If your assignment deadline is fast approaching, you can avoid the installation hassle by getting help with Objective-C assignment from Programminghomeworkhelp.com.
+If your homework deadline is fast approaching, you can avoid the installation hassle by getting help with the Objective-C homework from Programminghomeworkhelp.com

 Objective-C Program Structure

 Basically, an Objective-C program consists of the following parts:

 - Pre-processor commands - #import is a pre-processor command that tells the compiler to include Foundation. h before going to compilation

 - Implementation - @implementation SampleClass shows how to implement the interface SampleClass